“We want to make sure that this iconic building is a lively presence at the beating heart of our community”

 A phased approach

-Action Porty is working on securing the funding to the purchase of the building from Police Scotland.
-Planning and other permissions will be required to change the use of the building to deliver the vision and the money to adapt the building needs to be raised– these are all being checked out at the moment and it is likely that the building is used as artists’ studios in the first instance to generate income while plans are prepared and money raised for more significant adaptations.
+Planning and other permissions are required to change the use of the building to deliver the vision, and the money to adapt the building will need to be raised.
+It is likely that, in the first instance, the building is used for artists’ studios and for community organisations.
+This can generate income while plans are prepared and money raised for more significant adaptations.

-a possible model for Meantime use:
+a possible model for Initial use: